Customizing and Extending the Universal Editor customizing-extending

 As an Adobe Experience Cloud service, the Universal Editor’s UI can be extended using the App Builder and Experience Manager.

 UI extensions are JavaScript applications built with Adobe App Builder that can be embedded in UI applications that run under Adobe Experience Cloud unified shell, such as the Universal Editor.
-You can add your own buttons and actions to the header menu and properties rail as well as create your own events for the Universal Editor.
+You can add your own buttons and actions to the header menu and properties panel as well as create your own events for the Universal Editor.

 If you would like to explore these possibilities, please see the following resources: